NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/TimeSequenceRegistration/README.md

 1. Select candidate patient scans and registration tools in Slicer
 2. Compare registration results from a few algorithms in Slicer (Elastix, Plastimatch, etc.)
-3. Segmentation: Will segmentation of follow-up scans enable other algortihms?
-(Csaba's Segmentation-assisted registration)
 4. Investigate Deep Learning based methods for image registration (e.g. VoxelMorph, DeepReg)
 6. Determine which approaches are suitable for automated use on a large cohort